Central America

 1. Take up a shoe drive in your school or local community--check out one idea here.

-2. Go to foodforthepoor.org for how you can help from your community.
+2. Go to foodforthepoor.org or care.org to help your community